 No, we are not all in this together and I think we haven’t been since the beginning of the Civil War.
-The U.S, has been divided into many countries with different cultures and priorities, united by a federal government some distrust, malls, fast-food chains, and a somewhat common language.
+The U.S, has been divided into many countries with different cultures and priorities, united by a federal government that some distrust, malls, fast-food chains, and a somewhat common language.
 Is that enough?

 Not a Pretty Picture

 I occasionally answer questions on Quora, a question-and-answer site that gives me insight into the lives, careers and interests of other people.
 Last year I answered the question, “Why do so many people turn into villains in post-apocalyptic scenarios?”

 As a published author, I provided five reasonable responses based on writing style and plot demands.
 I ended my response with this statement:

 “Living in a safe and comfortable world, as we do today, we lose sight of just how thin the veneer of civilization can be.
 After an apocalypse, heroes and villains emerge.
 The question is which one the reader or viewer would be.”